Avast Free Antivirus on-demand scan

 If the same malware still reappears, use RKill for detecting and stopping active malware services and processes (the scan takes only about 5 minutes!).
 Then use Malwarebytes Anti-Malware or ComboFix to get rid of the infection.

-Smart scan is a new feature to Avast 2015: it checks for viruses, outdated software and home network weaknesses.
+Smart scan is a new feature to Avast 2015: it checks for viruses, browser toolbars, outdated software and home network weaknesses.
 By default, the virus/malware scanning part checks for rootkits and tests auto-start programs only.
 While this makes the scan much quicker, it will probably miss most malware.

 In addition, paid GrimeFighter is also run by default: it does detect unneeded temporary files, registry problems and other stuff that needs removing, but it will not display any useful details about detected items, and it will not remove a thing in free version of Avast.
 This is why you need to turn it off and use free CCleaner instead.